TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-azure-marketplace-charges-on-my-bill.md

 If you have a Microsoft Customer Agreement (MCA) or Microsoft Partner Agreement (MPA), your third-party services are billed with the rest of your Azure services on a single invoice.

-**You can view and download your Azure Marketplace invoices from the Azure portal by following these steps**
+**To view and download your Azure Marketplace invoices from the Azure portal, follow these steps:**

 1. Sign in to the [Azure portal](https://portal.azure.com/)</br>
 2. Search for **Cost Management + Billing**</br>